The Oxnard Union High School District vision is one of high expectations and powerful futures for every student

 - Emphasize teaching such 21st Century skills as communication, collaboration, creativity, and critical thinking across the curriculum, which supports the achievement of college-level rigor and career readiness, and which will be assessed by such measures as the PSAT, SAT, CAASPP and other college and career-readiness assessments;

 - Increase UC/CSU a-g completion rates at each school site, focusing on the achievement of English learners, students with disabilities, students of poverty and foster/homeless youth;

 - Increase the percentage of students receiving college credit through the Advanced Placement and International Baccalaureate programs;

 - Continue ongoing articulation with colleges, universities and our partner school districts, including the sharing of student achievement data.

-- To ensure the successful implementation of new graduation requirements, the District will implement effective interventions and support procedures to help all students successfully complete the UC/CSU a-g requirements and access Career Pathway and Academy coursework.
+- Ensure the successful implementation of graduation requirements, the District will implement and evaluate effective interventions and support procedures to help all students successfully complete the UC/CSU a-g requirements and access Career Pathway and Academy coursework.

-- Emphasize teaching literacy (reading and writing) in every classroom to support our English learners in increasing their langage proficiency and to improve their reclassification rates, with a strong focus on content-specific academic vocabulary — especially in mathematics.
+- Emphasize teaching literacy (reading and writing) in every classroom to support our English learners in increasing their language proficiency and to improve their reclassification rates, with a strong focus on content-specific academic vocabulary — especially in

-- Maintain facilities and infrastructures that support a safe school and provide a positive learning environment and equitable learning conditions for all students through the implementation of the Measure A School Bond which was approved by voters on June 5, 2018 and the comprehensive Facilities Master Plan which was approved by the Board on March 14, 2018.
+- Maintain facilities and infrastructures that support a safe school and provide a positive learning environment and equitable learning conditions for all students through the implementation of the Measure A School Bond.